Plagiocephaly and Baby Flat Head Syndrome: A Parent’s Guide - Baby Chick

 There are several ways to treat flat head syndrome depending on your baby’s age and the severity of plagiocephaly.

 Once your child can sit and stand, the prolonged pressure on their head is mostly eliminated.
 Their head will naturally become rounder, and their hair will cover any remaining flat spots.
 A memory foam pillow may decrease the pressure on the skull for preterm and very young babies.13 (The pillow should not be used for sleep.
 Baby should be monitored at all times while using any pillow.)
-Another option is the Tortle, a hat that prevents babies from turning their heads so that pressure is not allowed on the flattened part of the skull.
+Another option is the Tortle, a hat that prevents babies from turning their heads, so pressure isn’t on the flattened part of the skull.

 If changing your baby’s positioning and using the memory foam pillow or Tortle is not effective, and your childcare provider diagnoses your baby with plagiocephaly, they may refer your baby to a pediatric neurosurgeon.